bbauska/Coursera-Bootstrap/README.md

 ### Software Requirements

-1.  **Text editor of your choice**: Any text editor that you are already familiar with can be used for editing the project files.
+1.  <b>Text editor of your choice</b>: Any text editor that you are already familiar with can be used for editing the project files.
 I will be using Visual Studio Code (<https://code.visualstudio.com/>) as the editor of choice in this specialization.
 You may also consider other editors such as Brackets (<http://brackets.io/>), Sublime Text (<http://www.sublimetext.com/)>, or Atom (<https://atom.io/>).

-2.  **Browser of your choice**: You may use your preferred browser.
+2.  <b>Browser of your choice</b>: You may use your preferred browser.
 I will be using Chrome as the browser in all the exercises.
 All the exercises and assignments in this course have been tested using Chrome v.
 46. Please note that not all browsers may support all the